The Evolution of Modeling in Construction

 • Bundle adjustment: The adjustment helps to remove any distortion within a set of images.
 It reduces errors from real and predicted image points.

-Types of Photogrammetry
+Diverse Modalities of Photogrammetry Surveys

 While we can classify photogrammetry based on the location of the camera, we can also break things down by the type of photogrammetry being conducted.
 These types vary based on the kind of data being gathered.